-4.6 At all general meetings, including extraordinary general meetings, of the Branch a quorum will be one twentieth of the membership but subject to a maximum of 50 members.
-In any case, the quorum must be greater than the total size of the Executive Committee.
+4.6 At all general meetings, including extraordinary general meetings, of the Branch a quorum will be one twentieth of the membership or 25 members, whichever is fewest.
+In any case, the quorum must be greater than the total size of the Executive Committee

 4.7 Where an annual general meeting, extraordinary general meeting or general meeting is unable to complete items of formal business required by national or local Rules, or resulting from trade union legislation, or from membership of the TUC, or in relation to the local finances of the branch, because the meeting was not quorate, notice of a further meeting will be circulated to members to take place no later than 14 days after the date of the inquorate meeting.
 The agenda of the further meeting will be restricted to this incomplete, formal business.
 It will be quorate if 15 members are in attendance, except that in respect of the local finances of the branch, these 15 will not for purposes of the quorum include the Branch Treasurer or its local auditors.

 4.8 A resolution of a general meeting is a motion that has been approved while that meeting was quorate by a simple majority of members present and voting, subject to 4.9-4.13 in these rules.
 Motions for Branch meetings shall be received in good time (normally not less than 3 working days ahead of the meeting) to be circulated to all members before the meeting.